 This article originally appeared over at The Niagara Wire in a shorter format.

 “I started out as a box office writer at Entertainment Weekly,” says Smith.
 “I had a blog all through college called the Box Office Junkie, and it was all about how much money movies were making.
 I wasn’t a critic.
 I was more like a financial analyst of Hollywood.
 That was my passion and why they hired me.
 Country music came out of left field.
-They needed someone to do an album review for Jake Owen.
-Their usual permalance writer for country music reviews, Mikael Wood had taken a job elsewhere.
+They needed someone to do an album review for Jake Owen, as their usual permalance writer for country music reviews, Mikael Wood, had taken a job elsewhere.
 They wondered if anyone else could take over.
 I wouldn’t say it’s what I was passionate about at first, but I found that anything I wrote about country music would get some pretty good traffic.
 Over time I just learned there was an audience for critical reviews in country music.”

 As for why he started a country music YouTube channel, Smith says, “I don’t think I’m that different from most American readers.
 I found I wasn’t reading as many articles.
 Instead, I started watching more YouTube reaction videos because I enjoyed how much I could relate to them at times.
 I was very resistant to that coming from the writing side of things, but as I became more honest with myself, I just said ‘gosh, I actually really like video content!’ ”